Rahulreddy1020/Fabricating-Batch-and-Stream-Data-Pipelines/README.md

 ## System Architecture

-Below is the lucid chart diagram of system architecture. after we downloaded the data in CSV format, we have stored this data in s3 bucket which is a data lake service.
+Below is the lucid chart diagram of system architecture.

-later we lauched a cloud 9 in EC2 instance to run boto3 to connect python simulator to AWS services.

-Now we had to create a Kinesis streams which could handle our continous streaming data, this will be our stream 1.

-the python simulator is created in such a way it connects to s3 bucket to pull the static data which is in CSV and simulates it into a continous stream with partitions based on Category Id, here we will shard the data in Kinesis streams with category id.
+the python simulator is created in such a way it connects to s3 bucket to pull the static data which is in CSV and simulates it into a continous stream with shards based on Category Id.

-The glue service is used now to crawl the data from Stream 1